Medicare in Connecticut

 By the numbers

-- Number enrolled in a Medicare Advantage plan in Connecticut: 123,694
+- Connecticut beneficiaries enrolled in a Medicare Advantage plan that includes prescription drug coverage: 151,704

 Medicare resources in Connecticut

 Beneficiaries in Connecticut have access to various Medicare resources that can answer questions about benefits, costs, and Medicare plans in Connecticut.